Kieran Culkin: Personal life

 In 2005, Culkin briefly dated his After Ashley co-star Anna Paquin.
 He was in a relationship with his Paper Man co-star Emma Stone from 2009 to 2011.
 They remained good friends following their split and continued to work together on Movie 43 and A Real Pain.
 In 2012, Culkin met British advertising specialist Jazz Charton.
 They eloped on June 22, 2013, during a cross-country road trip in Iowa.
-The couple have three children together.
-Culkin's Succession co-star Sarah Snook is the godmother to their son.
+The couple have three children together; Culkin's Succession co-star Sarah Snook is the godmother to their second child.
 The family resides in Greenpoint, Brooklyn.

 Some of Culkin's hobbies are cooking, playing retro video games, and watching professional wrestling.
 His She's All That co-star Freddie Prinze Jr. described him as an "encyclopedia" of the latter.
 Culkin has attended an estimated ten editions of WrestleMania, the annual flagship event held by WWE.
 He is also proficient in American Sign Language.

 Culkin became friends with singer Michael Jackson around the time Home Alone was released.
 He frequently visited his residence, Neverland Ranch, with his siblings.
 During the 2003 television program Living with Michael Jackson, the singer defended his practice of inviting children into his bedroom by telling British journalist Martin Bashir that "many children," including Culkin, had slept in the same bed as him.
 The program triggered an investigation and Jackson was formally charged with seven counts of child molestation; he was later acquitted in a court of law in 2005.
 Culkin declined to speak about his relationship with Jackson in the wake of the documentary film Leaving Neverland (2019), due to its sensitive nature.

 Acting credits and awards

-According to the review-aggregation website Rotten Tomatoes, Culkin's most critically acclaimed films include Father of the Bride (1991), The Mighty (1998), The Cider House Rules (1999), The Dangerous Lives of Altar Boys (2002), Igby Goes Down (2002), Scott Pilgrim vs. the World (2010), Weiner-Dog (2016), Infinity Baby (2017), No Sudden Move (2021), and A Real Pain (2024).

 Among his major competitive awards, Culkin has won an Academy Award, a British Academy Film Award, a Primetime Emmy Award, and two Golden Globe Awards.
 He is the first performer to win the Academy Award for Best Supporting Actor from a film that was not nominated in Best Picture since Christopher Plummer in 2012.
-Culkin is also the third actor to sweep the American "Big Four" film critics awards for a supporting performance.